-0.1 a.
+- 0.2 Use the help function and MathWorks webpage. - 0.3 a.
 Create an anonymous function using the function handle.
 This function is only saved in your workspace until you close MATLAB (or clear you workspace by the clear all command).
-In case you would like to save your function as a file in your current folder (from where you can reach it at another time), use a function m-file (go to new → function).
+In case you would like to save your function as a file in your current folder (from where you can reach it at another time), use a function m-file (go to new $\rightarrow$ function).